The GOG GALAXY SDK allows you to download the list of your friends and get detailed information about them.

 avatarCriteriaargument given in

 defaultAvatarCriteriavalue set by calling

-SetDefaultAvatarCriteria()(available options of avatar types are listed here).
+SetDefaultAvatarCriteria()(available options of avatar types are listed in the API documentation).

 - After a user information is retrieved, you can read it by calling